christophebedard/tag-version-commit/README.md

 When maintainers want to bump the version, they update that number, commit the change, and tag that commit.
 This action automates the tag creation.

-When the commit that triggers a workflow has a title that matches a version regex (e.g. `1.2.3`), this action creates a tag (e.g. `1.2.3`) pointing to that commit.
+When the commit that triggers a workflow has a title that matches a version regex (e.g. `1.2.3`), this action creates a lightweight tag (e.g. `1.2.3`) pointing to that commit.
+It is also possible to create an annotated tag using the commit body as the message.
+See [inputs](#inputs) for more details.

 Currently, it does not support checking any commit other than the last commit that was pushed.
-It also does not make sure that the tag does not exist before creating it, in which case it will simply fail.
+It also does not make sure that the tag does not exist before creating it, in which case the API request will simply fail.

 ## Usage